 You can't buy alcoholic beverages at Disneyland, but they're available at several locations in California Adventure, including the Carthay Circle bar, Cove Bar near Ariel's Grotto and a wine bar next to the Wine Country Trattoria.
 There's a limit of 2 drinks per adult more than age 21 (with ID).

-Self-Service Places to Eat in Disneyland
+Self-Service Places to Eat

 Disneyland Character Breakfasts

-Where to Eat Outside Disneyland
+Where to Eat Outside

 Outside the park, you'll find several places to eat in Downtown Disney and a short walk away at Anaheim Garden Walk.
 Denny's and other low-cost places to eat line the street just outside the entrance.
 All of them will be packed to over-capacity at meal time.